-The Fralin Life Sciences Institute at Virginia Tech is an instrument of strategic university investment committed to enhancing the quality, quantity, and competitiveness of life sciences research, education, and outreach across Virginia Tech.
-Residents of the institute's five flagship buildings are automatically considered affiliated faculty members:
+The Fralin Life Sciences Institute at Virginia Tech is an instrument of strategic university investment committed to enhancing the quality, quantity, and competitiveness of innovative environmental and life sciences research, education, and outreach across Virginia Tech.
+Residents of the Institute's five buildings are automatically considered affiliated faculty members:

 Faculty that actively participate in Institute sponsored activities, including participation in Institute funded Centers and focus areas, use of core facilities housed and supported by the Institute, and participation in Institute supported graduate and undergraduate programs are invited to become affiliated faculty members.
 Affiliated faculty members are given resources necessary to explore new, innovative science that benefits people in the New River Valley, the Commonwealth of Virginia, and the world.
 Through seminars, conferences and research group support, the Institute serves as a meeting point for progressive ideas involving multidisciplinary research.
 The Institute is closely aligned with Virginia Tech’s other five research institutes, which include the Fralin Biomedical Research Institute at VTC, Virginia Tech Transportation Institute, the Institute for Critical Technology and Applied Sciences, the Institute for Society, Culture and Environment, and the Institute for Creativity, Arts and Technology.

-The Fralin Life Sciences Institute at Virginia Tech strategically invests in targeted research areas within the life sciences.
+The Fralin Life Sciences Institute at Virginia Tech strategically invests in targeted research areas within the environment and life sciences.
 Such investments include recruitment and set-up support for new faculty members, retention and recognition of established faculty members, seed funds for new research projects, equipment purchases, graduate student recruitment and support, undergraduate research support, and support for outreach activities.
-Research initiatives within the life sciences receiving the highest priority for support include vector-borne disease, infectious disease, plant sciences, ecology and organismal biology, obesity, and cancer biology.
-The Fralin Life Sciences Institute is also actively engaged in cooperative partnerships with colleges, departments, and other institutes that also support the life science community.
+Research initiatives within the life sciences receiving the highest priority for support include global change, infectious disease, coastal studies, and translational plant sciences.
+The Fralin Life Sciences Institute is also actively engaged in cooperative partnerships with colleges, departments, and other institutes that also support the environmental life science community.

 The Fralin Life Sciences Institute at Virginia Tech was formed in August 2008 and represents an administrative merger of the Fralin Biotechnology Center and the Institute for Biomedical and Public Health Sciences.
 The Fralin Biotechnology Center was established in 1995 to promote research, education, and outreach related to the life sciences at Virginia Tech.
 The Institute for Biomedical and Public Health Sciences was created in 2003 to provide strategic support to enhance biomedical research at Virginia Tech.
 Given the similar missions of the Fralin Biotechnology Center and the Institute for Biomedical and Public Health Sciences, an administrative merger offered the opportunity to create a single entity that can be effectively managed while significantly reducing administrative costs.
 The Fralin Biotechnology Center’s strong commitment to public service in the area of biotechnology and undergraduate education has been preserved.
 The merger also empowers the institute to achieve the primary mission of the Institute for Biomedical and Public Health Sciences.